 Multilateral credit agencies such as World Bank, Asian Development Bank, International Finance Corporation, so on and so forth can ensure protection against regional risks to commercial banks such as political risks.
 Export credit agencies may also lend money to promote that industry.

 Purchasers: As per the off-take agreement the purchaser will be obligated to purchase the products of the project in advance usually found in energy industry products.

 Contractors: The projects will require contractors for various purposes and thereby enter into various different agreements with parties as contractors for construction works vide construction agreements ensuring timely completion and liabilities in terms of liquidated damages for delay.
 Construction contractors enter into design and perform operations and maintenance (P&M) vide P&M agreement between SPV and operators and engineering, procurement and construction (EPC) contracts for designated works.

-Suppliers: The supplier is important party to project in terms of technical support and financial estimates as price implications impact entire project works.
+Suppliers: The supplier is important to party to project in terms of technical support and financial estimates as price implications impact entire project works.
 The supply agreement can be for any requirements during the project such as raw materials.
 The agreement may be, in a sense, off-take purchase agreement for the SPV.
 The supply agreements need various price considerations bearing implications on project revenue at different phases.
-The agreements relating to oil and gas sales usually called gas sales agreement are also supply agreements from SPV point of view.
+The agreements relating to oil and gas sales usually called gas sales agreement are also supplied agreements from SPV point of view.
 The factual analysis of depletion of such natural resources needs scrutiny while negotiating the agreement.
-The practice of selling of portfolio of reserves is also undertaken in UK however a lesser followed practice in developing countries.
+The practice of selling of portfolio of reserves is also undertaken in the UK, however, a lesser followed practice in developing countries.